Jean-Christophe P. GABRIEL

 • Critical metals recovery and purification;

-• Liquid-liquid and Solid-liquid hydrometallurgical recovery process steps development using the world first microfluidic plateform integrating on line FTIR and XRF.
+• Liquid-liquid and Solid-liquid hydrometallurgical recovery process steps development using the world first microfluidic platform integrating on line FTIR and XRF.

 • Use of supercritical fluid as a green solvent for e-waste recycling.

 2. Nanomaterials: In our laboratory, we synthesize and characterize low dimensionality materials (0, 1 and 2D), by all means necessary and available (from visual/microscopic observations to the use of synchrotrons for the structural investigations of materials).
-These materials can often be exfoliated/dispersed in solution leading to some complex/colloidal fluids, exhibiting a very wide range of fascinating behaviors.
+These materials can often be exfoliated/dispersed in solution leading to some complex/colloidal fluids, exhibiting a very wide range of fascinating behaviours (see here for a video of my presentation on the subject at NTU’s workshop on polyelectrolytes).
 They can also be integrated into various types of devices, hence the following topic.

 3. Integration: